scubaninja/golang-beginner-hack/docs/bookdata-01.md

 ## Background

-Your team has the following PoC API and is now responsible for its maintenance.
+Your team has inherited the a rudimentary book data API and is now responsible for its maintenance.

 Your first task is one of familiarity, get to know the code and understand how it works.